 Testing Fees in Utah

 Utah emissions testing fees vary by county and each county adds a small fee to cover emissions programs, between $1 and $3.
-In Cache County, the vehicle emissions inspection fee may not exceed $20.
-Davis County has no emissions test fee limits, as each emissions inspection station self-regulates its own fees.
-In Salt Lake and Utah Counties, each emissions testing center sets its own smog check fees and the average paid in these counties is $25.
-Weber County has a flat rate maximum smog test fee of $30.
+In Cache County, the inspection fee may not exceed $20.
+Davis County has no test fee limits, as each inspection station establishes its own fees.
+In Salt Lake and Utah Counties, each emissions testing center sets its own smog check fees, but the average paid in these counties is $25.
+Weber County has a flat rate maximum testing fee of $30.

 Where to Perform an Emissions Check in Utah

 You can have your vehicle inspected at any certified I/M station.
 Located within garages, repair shops, dealerships and other vehicle-centric businesses, a certified smog check station can be identified by the large blue and white signs.

 After failing an inspection, obtain any suggested repairs and have a retest as soon as possible.
 If your vehicle fails the second test despite having the system flaws repaired, contact your county’s I/M program for information on obtaining an emissions inspection waiver for car registration purposes.